joshajohnson/josh-kicad-lib/README.md

 Ensure all paths use the below text at the start of the path, as this keeps everything relative and ensures that it will work across different locations and computers.

 ``` ${KIPRJMOD}/../../josh-kicad-lib/...```

+### Thanks to the below people for use of their symbols / footprints / 3D models
+* [arturo182](https://twitter.com/arturo182) for the USB Type-C Connector.